ibm-cloud-docs/mqcloud/mqoc_admin_mqweb.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Administering a queue manager using IBM MQ Web Console
+# Administering a queue manager using IBM MQ Console
 {: #mqoc_admin_mqweb}

 The MQ Web Console is an administration tool for IBM MQ that you access using a web browser running on your own machine.